 In 2005, with the merger of Murrieta's water utility agency, Western began serving a 6.5-square mile section of western Murrieta, primarily in the historic downtown area of the city.

-Rainbow is Western’s most distant served community is an unincorporated area of southern Riverside County bordering San Diego County.
+Rainbow is Western Water’s most distant served community in an unincorporated area of southern Riverside County bordering San Diego County.

 Where your water comes from

-Western's water imported from the Colorado River travels more than 200 miles across the arid desert through open aqueducts and pipelines built by MWD in the 1930s.
+Western Water imports some of it's water supply from the Colorado River, which travels more than 200 miles across the arid desert through open aqueducts and pipelines built by MWD in the 1930s.